openhybrid/documentation/05_FAQ/02_Open_Hybrid.md

 you use **.add( "slider", "your_I/O_point_name")**.
 This will add your I/O point to the specified object.

-Q: I cannot access the Hybridobject interface on arduino_name.local:8080 after resetting yun with hybridobject image
+# I cannot access the Hybridobject interface on arduino_name.local:8080 after resetting yun with hybridobject image

-A: This might be due to the name not being resolved to ip automaticaly, in that case find the
+ This might be due to the name not being resolved to ip automaticaly, in that case find the
      ip of the arduino yun from yours routers connfiguration page ( say it is 192.168.0.5) you can access the hybridobject interface by from 192.168.0.5:8080